GLOBAL MARKETS-Yen, gold gain on trade war angst; Argentine peso sinks

 Concerns that a trade deal would not be reached before the 2020 U.S. presidential election grew after Goldman Sachs on Sunday became the latest to cut its U.S. growth outlook and warn a trade stand-off would fester past the election.

-U.S. stocks fell, following a decline in Europe, to push a gauge of global equity performance lower.
-Stocks in China rallied more than 1% after the yuan avoided further drama after Chinese authorities allowed the yuan to slip below the seven-per-dollar level last week.
+Stocks on Wall Street fell more than 1% to push a gauge of global equity performance down almost as much.
+Earlier in China stocks rallied more than 1% as the yuan avoided further drama after Chinese authorities allowed the yuan to slip below the seven-per-dollar level last week.

 Stocks in the near term lack a catalyst either from company earnings, the Federal Reserve or a trade deal, said Rahul Shah, chief executive of Ideal Asset Management in New York.